dhis2/dhis2-docs/README.md

 See below regarding updating and building; but bear in mind the following issues and shortcomings!

-- "Asides" (NOTE, TIP, WARNING, etc.) currently all look the same (blockquote format), but we may be able to modify them in the pre-processing step to accommodate individual styling
 - It is not clear if we can continue the Bibliography support that Docbook provided (or if we need to)

 ### Known Issues - to be fixed

 - [X] Chunked HTML output should use the same identifiers as the docbook output
-- [ ] Intra- (and inter-) document links need updating to generate properly
+- [X] Intra- (and inter-) document links need updating to generate properly
+- [ ] "Asides" (NOTE, TIP, WARNING, etc.) have classes applied in a post-processing step which doesn't apply to PDF output. (could be done as a pandoc filter instead).
 - [ ] Section regarding documentation and Docbook needs rewrite (obviously)
 - [ ] build environment needs improvement to allow easy generation on various platforms (but most developers will not need to build as they can see the expected output in a good markdown editor)
 - [ ] in conjunction with previous point, the build script could be changed to a more robust build tool